General Zizek speaks!

 - 6 min read

 I was really hoping to get through this life without having to engage with the middle class, Lacanian-Leninism of Professor Zizek.
 But a chance encounter with a YouTube clip of the good professor compelled me out of my stupor.
 Ever the contrarian, Zizek’s mount sermons have become increasingly militaristic in tone.
 No longer satisfied with playing the clown, he now demands to be taken seriously as a military strategist, barking mad orders at his audience.
-Whenever the middle class become insecure, they attempt to control the world around them through militaristic discourse.
-In this video, Zizek commands his 'fandiots' (fan-idiots) to 'retreat to ground zero'.
-As the arguments below demonstrate, this Leninist manouvre is as shifty as it is silly.
+Whenever reactionaries become insecure, they attempt to control the world around them through militaristic metaphors (Susan Sontag saw this clearly).
+In this YouTube video of Zizek being interviewed by Owen Jones, Zizek commands his 'fandiots' (fan-idiots) to 'retreat to ground zero'.
+As the arguments below demonstrate, this Leninist manoeuvre is as shifty as it is counter-productive.

 My criticisms of General Zizek should not be misconstrued as sectarianism, since Zizek and The People’s Clowns did not attend the same clown school.
 In my view, what runs through all these declarations of fealty to capitalism is weakness of character.
-Zizek is feeling insecure and god help us when the middle classes feel insecure because they are liable to open the gates of hell for mischievous monsters and angry demons whom capitalism has been hiding from public view.
+Zizek is feeling insecure and god help us when the middle classes feel insecure because then they become liable to open the gates of hell for mischievous monsters and angry demons.

 I could go on, but why bother?